nanoporetech/ts-runtime-typecheck/README.md

 // Error: Unable to cast string to number
 ```

-These functions are meant to primarily validate questionable values that are expected to be in a well defined structure.
-Such as network responses, interfacing with untyped javascript or reading data back from a file.
-If you are looking to validate a type, without throwing an error then take a look at Type Checks.
+**Type Casts** are meant to primarily validate questionable values that are expected to be in a well defined structure.
+Such as network responses, interfacing with untyped JavaScript or reading data back from a file.
+If you are looking to validate a type, without throwing an error then take a look at [Type Checks](#type-checks).

 ### Fallback values

 The standard type cast functions take a second optional parameter, which is a _fallback_ value.
-In the situation that the input is *nullish* ( `undefined | null` ) and the fallback parameter has been defined the function will return the fallback parameter instead of throwing.
+In the situation that the input is [`Nullish`](#nullish) and the fallback parameter has been defined the function will return the fallback parameter instead of throwing.
 This is very helpful for validating the input of an optional value, and providing a default value.

 ```typescript
 import { asString } from 'ts-runtime-typecheck';